RaghucharanV/End-to-End-DL-NLP/Readme.md

         return render_template('index.html', result=result)
     ```
     for [load.py](load.py) which support the app.py file to load model and predict
-    text and log to database
+    text and log to a database

     ```py
     # main fun to work with model and pred.